 In our “Top Reasons Why Sex Can Be Painful”, we identify a few key conditions that may cause pain during sex or arousal.
 With many conditions causingdyspareunia, or painful sex, there are solutions available.
 When speaking to a doctor, they may refer you over to a Pelvic Floor PT.
 Working directly with your pelvic floor muscles, this specialized PT can work with you to find solutions to sexual pain .

 Even with the help of professionals, we must also see that pleasure doesn’t always need to be experienced with penetrative sex.
 Folks, especially those with vaginas, may find they can still experience sexual pleasure with external stimulation.
 Other erogenous zones of the body such as the neck, nipples, and inner thighs can also be incorporated to experience arousal comfortably.
+That's where GoLove CBD Serum can provide the glide you need!

 Enjoy & explore pleasure together